coxswain · node · relay · caravel

 One controller, dumb public nodes, a stateless relay, and a mobile client that reads its profiles from interchangeable sources.
 Each keeps to its role; the trust boundaries do the heavy lifting.

-§ helm · controller / management plane
+§ coxswain · controller / management plane

-helm is the PharosVPN controller.
+coxswain is the PharosVPN controller.
 It is the source of

 truth for the fleet, the admin Web UI, the certificate authority,